Towns in Swedish Lapland

 Let’s start with the coastal line.
-Here the fishermen’s culture has its stronghold, with salmon and vendace as the main catch.
-In Kalix, they produce the origin-protected vendace roe Kalixlöjrom, considered as fine as any caviar.
-The over 4,000 islands shelters unique species and flora, as well as sandy beaches and quaint island lodges and hostels accessible only by boat.
+Here the angler’s culture has its stronghold, with salmon and vendace as the main catch.
+In Kalix, they produce the origin-protected vendace roe Kalix löjrom, considered as fine as any caviar.
+The over 4,000 islands shelter unique species and flora, sandy beaches, quaint island lodges, and hostels accessible only by boat.
 In winter, the sea freezes and ice roads strong enough to carry a car can guide you through the alien landscape of icy boulders.

 The River Valleys (Lule, Pite, Kalix, Torne) stretch from the coast up to the mountains, all with their own quaint, small villages, funny dialects, great fishing and most of all – serenity.

 The woodlands have some of the country’s oldest mature forests and low mountains, perfect for cross-country skiing and dogsledding in winter, berry-picking in autumn.
 Bird- and wildlife watchers thrive here.
 The woodlands and the coastal area are also reindeer winter pastures, so running into one is not uncommon.

 By the Finnish border, along the Torne River, is Tornedalen.
 Or Torne River Valley.
 A unique cultural melting pot where the Finns, Swedes and the Sámi have lived together side-by-side, giving life to a minority language only spoken here – and an exclusive food culture.
 These are fertile lands, perfect for raising livestock and cultivating vegetables.
 The abundance of salmon and whitefish in the river has parented a strong fishing tradition, and a knack for clean eating before the term was even invented.